Roosevelt Hotel (Manhattan): Site

 The Roosevelt Hotel is at 45 East 45th Street in the Midtown Manhattan neighborhood of New York City.
 It occupies an entire city block bounded by Madison Avenue to the west, 46th Street to the north, Vanderbilt Avenue to the east, and 45th Street to the south.
 The land lot covers about 43,313 ft2 with a frontage of 200.83 ft on either avenue and 215.67 ft on either street.
 Nearby buildings include 383 Madison Avenue to the north, 245 Park Avenue to the northeast, the Helmsley Building to the east, the MetLife Building and Grand Central Terminal to the southeast, and the Yale Club of New York City Building to the southeast.

-The hotel was built above Grand Central Terminal's railroad tracks.
+The hotel was built above Grand Central Terminal's underground railroad tracks.
 It was one of several structures built above the railroad tracks during the early 20th century.
 Other such structures included the Hotel Marguery to the north, the New York Central Building (now Helmsley Building) to the east, and the Yale Club and Biltmore Hotel to the south.